SCAD student and Lite Foot Company founder upcycling competition winner

 In the midst of trying to save the planet, Katie loves organizing social activities, bringing people together, supporting women’s sports and snuggling with her dog, Neville.
 Her comedic timing is particularly impressive, and she most closely identifies with Parks and Rec’s Leslie Knope, in pretty much every way possible.
 Oddly enough, she also identifies with Joy from Inside Out, so needless to say she’s an Amy Poehler superfan.

-Foundation Board Members
+Lite Foot Foundation Board Members

-• Monica Feakes
+• Monica Feakes, President

 Monica is based in Charleston, SC after living in Savannah for three years.
 She has over ten years of fundraising experience working for various nonprofits like Sundance Institute, Children’s Hospital Los Angeles, Scripps Health and La Jolla Country Day School.
 In 2019, she received the San Diego County Volunteer of the Year award for her volunteer work with Promises2Kids, an organization focused on providing opportunities to foster youth.
 Monica has her bachelor’s degree in journalism from Rutgers University, and loves the art of storytelling.